MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

-     List your specific, measurable, achievable, relevant, and time-bound goals.
-     - Successfully complete the CodeSpace software development bootcamp by getting more than 80% in all three programs in the next 4 months.
+     - Successfully complete the CodeSpace software development bootcamp by getting more than 80% in all three programs by June 2024.
 This is to enable me to break into the tech industry and acquire a junior software developer role.
-     - Obtain a junior front-end developer role 3 months after graduating from CodeSpace.
-I would like to obtain a position where I can make use of my newly acquired skills to kickstart my career.
+     - Obtain a junior front-end developer role by end of September 2024.
+I would like to obtain a position where I can make use of my newly acquired skills to kickstart my development career.
-     - Obtain the AWS Cloud practitioner certificate 6 months after landing my junior developer role.
-This is to help me attain knowledge about how the cloud works and to further improve my skills and marketability.
+     - Obtain the AWS Cloud Practitioner certificate by end of June 2025.
+This is to help me attain knowledge about how the cloud works and to kickstart my specialisation in cloud computing.
-     Explain the rationale behind each goal.
+     - Obtain a mid-level developer position by end of July 2026.
+Having gained experience as a junior developer, this role will allow me to take on more responsibility and to specialize in a specific programming language or specific technology.

 2. **Long-term Goals** (3-5 years and beyond):

-     Outline your long-term career aspirations.
+     -  Obtain the AWS Developer Associate certification by end of July 2027.
+This goal aligns with my value of continuous learning and improvement and will also help me to improve my marketability.
+In addition, this will help me to establish my focus in cloud computing.
-     - Obtain a senior software developer role 3 years after landing a junior role.
+     -  Obtain a senior software developer role by end of November 2028.
+This role will help me further develop my technical skills as well as my leadership skills and prepare me for a management role.
-    - Describe how these align with your interests and skills.
+     -  Obtain the AWS DevOps Engineer Professional certification.
+This will help me to solidify my specialisation in AWS cloud computing.
+This goal aligns with my values of continuous learning and career growth.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-     Detail specific actions or steps needed to achieve each short-term goal Completion of CodeSpace development bootcamp
+      Completion of CodeSpace development bootcamp:
        - Go through the coursework and ensure I understand the content.
 In the event where I have any misunderstanding, I will ask my coach or do research using tools like YouTube or ChatGPT.
        - Complete all coding challenges to the best of my ability and submit them on time.
        - Complete all portfolio piece projects on time.
       Junior Software Developer Job
        - Search for and apply for jobs on popular job search sites like Pnet, Indeed and others.
        - Ensure my LinkedIn profile is up to date.
        - Connect and reach out to other people

     - Include any resources or support required.
-3. **Preparation for Long-term Goals**:
+2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.